Support & Help

 Pronunciation of 'Laminectomy'

-The word 'laminectomy' refers to a surgical procedure involving the removal of the lamina, part of the vertebral bone, to relieve pressure on the spinal cord or nerves.
-It is pronounced as 'læmɪˈnɛktəmi' in English (en-US).
+The word 'Laminectomy' is pronounced as /ˌlæmɪˈnɛktəmi/ in English (en-US).
+It refers to a surgical procedure involving the removal of a portion of the vertebral bone called the lamina to relieve pressure on the spinal cord or nerves.

 Word Origin

-The term 'laminectomy' originates from the combination of Latin 'lamina' meaning 'thin plate' and the Greek suffix '-ectomy' meaning 'removal'.
+The term 'Laminectomy' originates from Latin 'lamina' meaning 'thin plate' and Greek '-ectomy' meaning 'excision' or 'removal'.

 Pronunciation Details